6 Rules for People With an Irregular Heartbeat

-Arrhythmias are caused by abnormalities in the heart's electrical system.
-They can stem from medical conditions that affect the heart, such as coronary artery disease, high blood pressure, infection, or sleep apnea.
-Sometimes, we don’t know why they happen.
-Medications, surgery, and electrical cardioversion (shock therapy) are used to treat arrhythmias, including AFib.
+Arrhythmias are caused by abnormalities in the heart's electrical system, which usually keeps the heartbeat regular.
+They can stem from medical conditions that affect the heart, such as coronary artery disease (the most common form of heart disease), high blood pressure, infection, or sleep apnea (when the airway momentarily collapses and causes breathing to stop and re-start for brief periods of time during sleep).
+Sometimes, we don’t know why arrythmias happen.
+Medications, surgery, and electrical cardioversion (which uses electricity to shock the heart back into a regular rhythm) are used to treat arrhythmias, including AFib.
 If AFib goes untreated, it can lead to complications such as blood clots, which can cause a stroke.

-Treating any known underlying cause of your AFib is the first thing a healthcare provider (HCP) will seek to do; treating the AFib itself is the second.
-Once your AFib is under control, it can take some time to jump back into normal life, and doing so can be a little scary.
-The good news is that it’s typically safe to resume many of your favorite activities.
+Treating the underlying cause of AFib is the first thing a healthcare provider (HCP) will seek to do.
+Once your AFib is under control, it can take some time to resume your regular activities.
+The good news is that it’s typically safe to resume many of your favorite activities after your HCP says it is safe to do so.

 Here's what you need to know about living with an irregular heartbeat.

-Once AFib is controlled, Dr. Orth recommends resuming normal activities.
+Once AFib is controlled, Dr. Orth recommends resuming your regular activities.
 "Sex is fine, running is fine, gym work is fine.
 All these things are perfectly acceptable," he says.

-There are proven health benefits to being intimate, too.
-Sex can help alleviate headaches and improve sleep, and it may be especially helpful for longevity.
-An observational study of 15,000 adults published in The Journal of Sexual Medicine in 2020 found that those who had sex more often were at a lower risk of death from any cause.
+There may be health benefits to being intimate, too.
+Sex can help alleviate headaches and improve sleep, and it may be helpful for longevity.
+A study of 15,000 adults published in The Journal of Sexual Medicine in 2020 found that those who had sex more often were at a lower risk of death from any cause.

-Another 2020 study—this one published in the European Journal of Preventative Cardiology—determined that having sex at least once per week was associated with a 10 percent drop in heart disease mortality and a 44 percent drop in non-heart disease mortality.
+Another 2020 study—this one published in the European Journal of Preventative Cardiology—found that having sex at least once per week was associated with a 10 percent decrease in death from heart disease and a 44 percent decrease in death from causes other than heart disease.

-Despite what you've seen in the movies, there’s little evidence to suggest that sex is linked to cardiac-related deaths.
-In fact, a 2018 study published in Circulation found that just 17 of the 3,000-plus cases of sudden cardiac arrest studied occurred during or within an hour of intercourse.
+There’s little evidence to suggest that sex is linked to heart-related deaths.
+In fact, a 2018 study published in the journal Circulation identified 3,000 cases of sudden cardiac arrest (when the heart suddenly stops beating), and found that just 17 of these cases occurred during or within an hour of sexual intercourse.

-Physical activity can help control weight, protect your heart, and boost your mood.
-If you have AFib, exercising can improve your cardiovascular strength, but you may need to take precautions when working out.
+Physical activity as you are able can help control weight, protect your heart, and boost your mood.
+If you have AFib, exercising can improve the strength of your heart, but you may need to take precautions when exercising.

-Some people with AFib may want to avoid taxing exercises like hiking and running.
+Some people with AFib may want to avoid strenuous exercises like hiking uphill or running.
 "Sometimes, patients have to avoid too much strenuous activity if their heart rate is not well-controlled," Orth says.

-To reduce their risk of stroke, some of those with AFib take anticoagulant drugs.
-These increase the risk of bleeding, so people using them should be especially careful to avoid bumps, scrapes, and bruises.
-“The medications significantly reduce the chance of blood clotting and embolization of clots,” Orth explains.
+To reduce their risk of stroke, some of those with AFib take anticoagulant drugs, also called blood thinners.
+These increase the risk of bleeding, so people using them should be careful to avoid bumps, scrapes, and bruises.
+“The medications significantly reduce the chance of blood clotting and clot embolization [when a clot breaks off and gets carried in the blood to another part of the body, where it gets stuck and decreases blood supply to that area],” Orth explains.

 Speak with your HCP about the best exercises for you before beginning any fitness routine.
 And if you experience a fluttering or pounding in your chest, fatigue, or dizziness during activity, stop and report signs to your HCP.